 (See also Dental Emergencies Overview of Dental Emergencies Emergency dental treatment by a physician is sometimes required when a dentist is unavailable to treat the following conditions: Fractured and avulsed teeth Mandibular dislocation Postextraction... read more and Mandibular Dislocation Mandibular Dislocation Mandibular dislocation is just one of several dental emergencies that require immediate treatment.
 Spontaneous mandibular dislocation usually occurs in people with a history of such dislocations... read more .)

 Mandibular dislocation usually occurs in people with a history of such dislocation.
-It typically occurs when the mouth is opened wide (eg, biting into a large sandwich, a wide yawn, or during a dental procedure).
+It typically occurs when the mouth is opened wide (eg, biting into a large sandwich, during a wide yawn, or during a dental procedure).

 Uncomplicated anterior TMJ dislocation

 Patients with these conditions should be managed by an oral and maxillofacial surgeon.

 Mandibular fracture (rare)

 Displacement of preexisting fracture

 Mandibular fractures may not be recognized until the patient's pain persists after the TMJ reduction.

 Dental chair or straight chair with head support